-Guatemala is one of the most dangerous countries in the world for trade unionists.
-A 36-year armed struggle in Guatemala that ended in 1996 has left a legacy of violence, corruption, and lawlessness that still permeates every level of society and governance.
-Although Guatemala, as a member of the International Labor Organization, is committed to uphold and respect freedom of association, union activists are illegally fired, threatened, attacked, and murdered, while the perpetrators of the crimes go unpunished.
+Guatemala is the most dangerous country in the world for trade unionists.
+A 36-year armed struggle in Guatemala that ended in 1996 has left a legacy of violence, corruption and lawlessness that still permeates every level of society and governance.
+Although Guatemala, as a member of the International Labor Organization, is committed to uphold and respect freedom of association, union activists are illegally fired, threatened, attacked and murdered, while the perpetrators of the crimes go unpunished.
 In addition, unions are weakened by labor laws that restrict union membership and the right to strike.

 In the workplace, women are discriminated against.
 They are paid less than their male counterparts and are harassed and sexually assaulted.
 At home, the violence continues.
-Indigenous, rural, migrant, and domestic workers also are mistreated, and the government turns its eyes away from widespread violations of child labor laws.
-Guatemala also is a source, transit zone, and destination for human trafficking.
+Indigenous, rural, migrant and domestic workers also are mistreated, and the government ignores widespread violations of child labor laws.
+Guatemala also is a source, transit zone and destination for human trafficking.